dfo-mar-odis/shinySpatialApp/README.md

 R Shiny App to select search area(s) and generate reproducible reports (R Markdown) in support of the project "Reproducible Reports for Species at Risk: Development of a tool to produce consistent reports on Species at Risk within Predicted Exposure Zones (PEZ) for a variety of threats and activities, focusing on Maritimes Region as a pilot".

+# How to request a new Reproducible Report

+Code is publicly available via this repository.
+However, due to issues related to Protected B information, the data are not publicly accessible.
+As a result, currently, only core members of our team at DFO can generate the reports in response to requests for information internal to DFO.
+The core team is not, and should not, be perceived as data providers or data custodians.

+New report requests are being tracked since October 2022 in https://github.com/orgs/dfo-mar-odis/projects/2/views/26

+This new way of requesting/tracking reports will support the process of creating requests to the team, not to individual folks.
+Furthermore, by using this tracking approach we can keep reporting a list of requests.
+This helps us justify spending our work time on its development.

+To do a new request:

+- Make sure you have a GitHub account (or join https://github.com/)
+- Access the repo main page: https://github.com/dfo-mar-odis/shinySpatialApp
+- On the top left, select the tab 'Issues'
+- On the top right, select green tab 'New Issue'
+- Select 'RRRequests' and click 'Get Started'

+This step will prompt you to add all the details of your requests.
+Once that is done, please feel free to send an email to Quentin & Catalina.
+They will support next steps.

 # How to use the App

 ## Installation